 While there is no language prerequisite to participate in the China summer program, students are required to take intensive language training while in China.
 Seven levels are offered, depending on the student’s skill level.
 The material covered during the program is equivalent to two quarters of Chinese classes at Northwestern.

-Courses are taught by Licheng Gu and other Chinese language instructors from the host university.
+The courses are taught by Chinese language instructors from the local university.